HOME-OFFICE-IMPROVEMENTS-LTD/CodexContinueGPT/docs/DEVELOPER_GUIDE_FOR_LLM_AGENTS.md

 > 📌 All agents and LLMs must access session memory through `MemoryManager`.
 > ❗ Never store chat state manually — always use the proper interfaces.

+## 🧠 OpenInterpreter Integration (2025-05-03)

+- `oi` → Runs OpenInterpreter shell (`interpreter -y`)
+- Purpose: Fast dev assistant for shell commands, Python, and planning logic
+- Installed version: `open-interpreter==0.4.3`
+- **Note**: This is a temporary solution until we have a full-fledged agent